Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 TypeScript provides a type system for JavaScript.

-Here is the final bit of code from Gary's talk.
+Here's the final bit of code from Gary's talk.

 TypeScript correctly points out that this code is nonesense.